nimiq/core-js/README.md

 For a high-level introduction checkout the [Nimiq White Paper](https://medium.com/nimiq-network/nimiq-a-peer-to-peer-payment-protocol-native-to-the-web-ffd324bb084).

 ## Library Demo
-Check out our betanet [Browser Miner](https://nimiq.com/betanet).
+Check out our testnet [Browser Miner](https://nimiq.com/miner) and [Wallet](https://nimiq.com/wallet).

 ## Quickstart

 1. Clone this repository `git clone https://github.com/nimiq-network/core`.
 2. Run `npm install` or `yarn`
 3. Run `npm run build` or `yarn build`
-4. Open `clients/browser/index.html` in your browser to access the Browser Client.
+4. Open `clients/browser/(full|light|nano).html` in your browser to access the Browser Client.

 ## Web Developers
 ### Most simple Web Application on top of the Nimiq Blockchain
-A good way to get started is to have a look at [the most simple web application on top of the Nimiq Blockchain](https://robinlinus.github.io/nimiq-demo/).
+A good way to get started is to have a look at [the most simple web application on top of the Nimiq Blockchain](https://demo.nimiq.com/).

 ### Installation for Web Developers
 Follow the Quickstart guide or use our CDN: